AOSC-Dev/website-2023/public/news/2023-10-14-coffee-break.md

 - [treevsrepo](https://github.com/AOSC-Dev/treevsrepo) (`treevsrepo`), a package version comparison and auditing tool, was updated to 0.3.4 with LoongArch support.
 - [p-vector](https://github.com/AOSC-Dev/p-vector-rs) (`p-vector`), an APT/Oma repository manager, was updated to 0.3.6, fixing compatibility with OpenSSL 3 and introducing support LoongArch.
-- Community contributor [Jiangjin Wang](https://github.com/RedL0tus) developed a new wallpaper metadata manager and generator, [wpmeta](https://github.com/AOSC-Dev/wpmeta).
+- news contributor [Jiangjin Wang](https://github.com/RedL0tus) developed a new wallpaper metadata manager and generator, [wpmeta](https://github.com/AOSC-Dev/wpmeta).
 The new toolkit comes with multilingual support.
 Future AOSC OS wallpaper packages will come with translations for titles and author names.

 #### Development Tools